Best Overall: Goture Ares-Max (click to see)

 - Oversized drive and pinion gears for improved durability

-If you prefer to troll while in search of musky, rather than casting at a structure, then you should find immense favor in the Okuma Coldwater 350 Low Profile .
-The Coldwater 350 is of a line counter design, making it simple to replicate line depth from one cast to the next.
+If you prefer to troll while in search of musky rather than casting at a structure, then you should find immense favor in the Okuma Coldwater Line Counter Reel.
+Its design makes it simple to replicate line depth from one cast to the next.
 This ensures that your bait is placed within the strike zone at all times.

 CLICK TO SEE MORE

-Smoothest Operation: Silky smooth operation that keeps you fishing at your best
+Smoothest Operation Musky Reel: Silky smooth operation that keeps you fishing at your best

 - X-Ship technology for a higher degree of gear mesh and smooth operation